MizoreYukii/TS4-Custom-VFX-Resource/README.md

 * [Contact/Help](https://github.com/MizoreYukii/TS4-Custom-VFX-Resource#contacthelp)

 ## About
 Since custom VFX requires editing a single file in order to work in-game and only one can be installed at a time, mostly similar to the situation with venues, I've put together a community resource to avoid conflicts.
 I was already making one for my mods (converting everything from TS3/TSM, some animations/objects use unique VFX), then I realized others could use it too and we could avoid conflicts and confusion by maintaining a single resource instead.
-Note that it works similarly to XML Injector, mod users grab the latest version from the CurseForge (CF) download page that I will be hosting, while unlike XML Injector modders can submit their VFX here, or request VFX to be converted or adjusted and then added to the main download.
+Note that it works similarly to XML Injector, mod users grab the latest version from the CurseForge (CF) download page that I will be hosting, while unlike XML Injector modders can submit their VFX here, to me via messaging, or request VFX to be converted or adjusted and then added to the main download.

 Once the VFX has been added to this resource, make sure to link the downlad page in your mod description and/or set it as a dependency if uploading to CurseForge.
+If you originally had the VFX file included in your mod, make sure to remove it so you don't break anything!

 ## Download
 This works like XML Injector, users _must_ download from the main download page. **Do not include the resource in your downloads!!** It will cause confusion and result in outdated files floating around if you do that.